LaughableHammer/ELFuzzer/writeup.md

 It then runs the fuzzer on a binary and brings the user to an interface.
 Flask Event streams will then bring live updates of the fuzizng progress, such as number of attempts, current input and completion status.
 It also has an ASCII art.

 This web interface is completed using Python Flask.
 It sits on top of the actual fuzzer, with some extra implementation (global variable) to facilitate information transfer between the fuzzer and the web interface.
+To run the server inside the Docker container execute `./run_fuzzer_server.sh`.

 # Improvements